Volunteer Income Tax Assistance

 Single Session Tax Filing (approx. 1-2 hours in-person):

-- Complete an Intake Interview with a VITA volunteer to discuss your Form 13614-C and any other relevant tax information
+- Complete an intake interview with a VITA volunteer to finish and review Form 13614-C and your tax information

-- Wait while our VITA volunteers complete your tax return
+- Relax while IRS-certified VITA volunteers prepare your return.

 How VITA got started